erlerobot/robot_blockly/README.md

 cd blockly/src
 wstool init

-If you have added an ssh key for your machine on github, use: wstool set robot_blockly --git git@github.com:shadow-robot/robot_blockly
+If you have added an ssh key for your machine to your github account, use: wstool set robot_blockly --git git@github.com:shadow-robot/robot_blockly

 Otherwise run: